geopython/demo.pygeoapi.io/services/pygeoapi_covid-19/README.md

 This is the [configuration](pygeoapi/covid-19.config.yml) and [Docker service](docker-compose.yml) for the COVID-19 endpoint provided by `pygeoapi`.
 It runs a [pygeoapi](https://pygeoapi.io) instance with a [configuration](pygeoapi/covid-19.config.yml) that fetches data directly from ESRI backend Feature Services.
-In effect, we (`pygeoapi team`) provide basically a proxy with actualized data from official sources like the
+In effect, we (`pygeoapi` team) provide basically a proxy with actualized data from official sources like the
 [Center for Systems Science and Engineering](https://systems.jhu.edu/) (CSSE) at Johns Hopkins University and national
-Public Health institutes like [RIVM in The Netherlands](https://rivm.nl.
+Public Health institutes like [RIVM in The Netherlands](https://rivm.nl).
 So no data is stored nor cached by our service.

 Contact: https://gitter.im/geopython/pygeoapi or via main website: https://pygeoapi.io